How do I start a church food pantry?

-Open a Pantry to serve the hungry
+Open a food pantry to serve the hungry!

 The Church Food Pantry is a staple ministry for serving the poor.
 If you work in a church, you know that it’s not uncommon for people in need to gravitate towards churches.
 Let’s be honest.
 This is a good thing.
 This means that they see a church as a place where they might find the help that they need.